The Dark Fields: Plot

+Title

+The epigraph of the book is a quotation from the closing lines of The Great Gatsby by F. Scott Fitzgerald:

+He had come a long way to this blue lawn, and his dream must have seemed so close that he could hardly fail to grasp it.
+He did not know that it was already behind him, somewhere back in that vast obscurity beyond the city, where the dark fields of the republic rolled on under the night.

 Adaptations

 Film

-Limitless is a 2011 American thriller based on The Dark Fields.
+Limitless is a 2011 American thriller film based on The Dark Fields.
 The film was directed by Neil Burger and starred Bradley Cooper, Abbie Cornish, Andrew Howard and Robert De Niro.
 It was released in the United States and Canada on March 18, 2011.

 The screenplay roughly mirrors the events portrayed in the book, albeit with a number of significant differences.
-For example, the novel is set during the peak and subsequent collapse of the Dot-com bubble, with allusions by several characters to "irrational exuberance" in the financial markets.
-Meanwhile, and while Edward mentions adverse market conditions indicating a bear market, the viewer is never given a clear time frame for the events portrayed in the film.
-Similarly, any mention of the growing tensions between the United States and Mexico is also absent from the movie adaptation, as is any reference to government involvement with MDT-48 (renamed NZT-48).
+For example, the novel is set during the peak and subsequent collapse of the Dot-com bubble and the "irrational exuberance" of the financial markets.
+In the film, while Eddie mentions adverse market conditions indicating a bear market, the viewer is never given a clear time frame for the events portrayed.
+Any mention of the growing tensions between the United States and Mexico is also absent from the movie adaptation, as is any reference to government involvement with MDT-48 (renamed NZT-48).